 testing best practices for cooperation between policy, customs, border control, maritime search and rescue authorities in the Baltic Sea states.
 This includes establishing a common definition of sectoral risk analysis in order to promote the allocation of operational resources.

-Action: Improve the coordination of systems relating to ships’ routing and monitoring of the vessel traffic and consider establishing new systems
+Action: Improve the coordination of systems relating to ships’ routing and monitoring of the vessel traffic and consider establishing new systems / Improve navigational safety

-Further improve coordination and information-sharing mechanisms between existing systems to ensure their effective interoperability.
+This action aims to enhance the overall navigational safety fir the vessel traffic in the Baltic Sea by improving e-Navigation services, Vessel Traffic Services, resurveying of shipping routes, etc. Further improve coordination and information-sharing mechanisms between existing systems to ensure their effective interoperability.
 Coastal states should jointly consider whether new measures (routing/traffic separation schemes/mandatory reporting systems) should be introduced.
 Decisions on these measures should be based on the analysis of the risks and effectiveness of the measures based on a formal safety assessment and research projects.
 Jointly utilise improved satellite navigation systems, such as Galileo, to support maritime positioning and navigation, especially for Automatic Identification Systems (AIS), Vessel Traffic Management Systems (VMS), hazardous-cargo monitoring, for port approaches, ports and restricted waters and for search and rescue safety systems.

 Flagship projects

 Speed up re-surveying of major shipping routes and ports, as agreed in HELCOM, in order to ensure that the safety of navigation is not put at risk through inadequate source information.
 Lead: HELCOM in cooperation with the International Hydrographic Organisation via its Baltic Sea Hydrographic Commission.
-Deadline for progress review: 2013.

-Development of shipping routes and e-Navigation in the Baltic Sea.
-The project aims to make a concrete contribution to efficient, safe and environmentally friendly maritime transport.
-This will be done through the development, demonstration and dissemination of innovative e-Navigational services to the shipping industry, which can lay the groundwork for future international deployment.
-Another main activity under this flagship project will be to undertake a quality assurance of hydrographic data for the major navigational areas in the Swedish and Finnish waters of the Baltic Sea, which, together with other pilot actions, will help enhance the safety of navigation and optimisation of shipping routes.
-(Motorways and electronic navigation by intelligence at sea (MONALISA) project, which has a budget of 22.4 million EUR and is 50% co-financed by the Trans-European Transport Network (TEN-T) programme.
+HELCOM Ministerial Meeting 2013 approved estimated time schedules for CAT I and II areas.
+Progress review will be done yearly.
+Re-surveys are included in FAMOS-project as part of an activity.
+Deadline: X

+Finalising Surveys for the Baltic Motorways of the Sea (FAMOS): The FAMOS project aims at improving safety of navigation in the Baltic Sea by increasing hydrographic survey efficiency.
+This will enable the participating countries to map the remaining areas of interest for commercial shipping in the Baltic Sea according to the BSHC/HELCOM harmonized re-survey plan.
+Overall an area of approximately 70000 km2 will be mapped 2014-2020, which is almost 20% of the entire Baltic Sea area.

+Test and implementation of e-Navigation in the Baltic Sea (MONALISA 2.0).
+The aim of MONALISA 2.0 is to contribute to the continuous improvement and development of efficient, safe and environmentally friendly maritime transport through a series of measures in accordance with the EU's transport policies.
+MONALISA 2.0 is a concrete step in the further development of the Motorways of the Sea concept.
+Through concrete pilot projects and studies, the deployment of new maritime services and processes will be promoted.
+The total budget of the project is 24 million Euros and the implementation period of the project is 2012-2015.
 Lead: Swedish Maritime Administration.
-Deadline: 31 December 2013.
+Deadline: X

 Action: Jointly apply surveillance tools